HariZalan/Baggins/README.md

-WARNING: 2.2 is not ready yet, also, it is currently a mix of GTK 3 and 4.
-Please, use 2.1 and be patient.
+WARNING: 2.2 is not ready yet, but it can be tested now.
+Please, open an issue for each problem that ye experience.

 Baggins is a browser written using WebKitGTK.